 Tank/Line Condition: You must first ask yourself….. and be honest about the condition of your tank.
 If your tank has rust and garbage, these items will go through the pump and destroy it…. period.
 If your tank is not in good shape or is suspect, remove tank, have it cleaned or install a new one.
 Corvair tanks are over 50 years old and most have rust and is recommended that tank is removed and cleaned.
 This will put your Corvair on the side of the road and one of the last things you want to scrimp on.
 The 68/69 and Turbos have a return line already built in, but is very restrictive due to its small size.
 We recommend replacing the return line with 5/16″ Steel tube.

-Fuel Pumps: You must decide which method of fuel system you want.
+Fuel Pumps: Before you start, You must decide which method of fuel delivery is right for you.
 They are 3 fuel system methods:

 - Fuel Pump in Tank: (most difficult, but quite and low failure rate)

 - External High Pressure pump: (Pump under passenger floor) Noisier than all others